 Related Questions: Guitar FAQ

-You can restring an acoustic guitar by switching the strings (flip them) and making some minor adjustments.
-Many guitars are designed asymmetrically and won’t feel ‘right’ when you do this.
+You can restring an acoustic guitar by switching the strings (flip them) and making some minor adjustments, although many guitars are designed asymmetrically and won’t feel ‘right’ when you do this.
 For instance, the pickguard will be placed towards you and away from the strumming hand where it should be to protect the body from scruff marks.
 This can throw you off visually, too.
 We have a longer article on the topic of whether you should learn left-handed or right-handed.

 Is it Harder to Play the Guitar Left-Handed?

 Assuming you are left-handed, you will learn the guitar just as everyone else does.
 There is no tangible difference in how lefties are taught.
 There may be some less obvious obstacles such as confusion while watching instructional videos.
 It can be puzzling starting off to watch people playing the other way around.
 Overall though, there’s no reason to believe it’s harder to play the guitar if you are left-handed.

 If you are a lefty, you’re already aware that the left-handed versions invariably cost more than right-handed versions.
 This oddity can be attributed to demand and supply.
 We tend to think of left-handed guitars as an ‘alternative’ to the flagship model.
 However, to the manufacturer, the guitar is no different from a ‘special model’ because it needs innovation, special molds, and added labor costs.
 Plus, the demand isn’t comparable to right-handed models.